marco-vrinssen/ClassicPlusBrutalist/README.md

 ### Chat Commands
 - /post MESSAGE: Broadcasts MESSAGE in all joined and active chat channels.
 - /spam MESSAGE: Sends MESSAGE to all players currently visible in the active /who list.
+- /filter KEYWORD: Scans all active chats for a specified KEYWORD and shares matching messages in the main chat tab.
 - /recruit MESSAGE: Delivers MESSAGE and a guild invitation to unaffiliated players listed in the active /who list.
 - /leave: Enables quick exit from the current party or raid.
-- /filter KEYWORD: Scans all active chats for a specified KEYWORD and shares matching messages in the main chat tab.

-### Change the default in-game font
+### Font Change
-Move the "Fonts" folder to your "classic" directory to enable a cleaner typographic style in the game.
+- Move the "Fonts" folder to your "classic" directory to enable a cleaner typographic style in the game.